sbcl/sbcl/contrib/sb-mpfr/README.md

 The MPFR library [1] provides arbitrary precision arithmetic on floating-point numbers.
-It makes use of the GMP library and therefore SB-MPFR requires SB-GMP.
+It makes use of the GMP library and therefore SB-MPFR requires SB-GMP [2].
 Contrary to SB-GMP the SB-MPFR contrib does not deeply integrate with any standard Common Lisp functions.
 However, the SB-MPFR provides several function with equivalent names of standard function and similar interface, e.g. SB-MPFR:COERCE,